pokt-network/pocket/app/client/keybase/README.md

 - Get Public key address `[]byte` or hex `string`
 - Unarmour the private key JSON string
 - Export the private key hex string/JSON armoured string
+- Marshal and unmarshal the KeyPair in and out of a `[]byte`

-The [KeyPair](../../../shared/crypto/keypair.go) interface is implemented by the `EncKeyPair` struct, which stores the `PublicKey` of the key pair and the JSON encoded, `armoured` key string.
+The [KeyPair](../../../shared/crypto/keypair.go) interface is implemented by the `encKeyPair` struct, which stores the `PublicKey` of the key pair and the JSON encoded, `armoured` key string.

 The private key armoured JSON string is created after the [encryption step](#encryption-and-armouring) has encrypted the private key and marshalled it into a JSON string.